Shop These Amazing Target Beauty Launches All For Under $25

 Already a one-stop-shop for all your essentials, the big box store is continuing to introduce innovative, exclusive new beauty brands and has pledged to disclose what ingredients are included in all of their products by 2020 so shopping for green, natural beauty products will be easier than ever.

 The best part?
 You don’t need to worry about breaking the bank when stocking up on your beauty favorites.
-Target just launched a slew of new products (including its first-ever in-house fragrance brand!) which will make you fall in love with the store all over again.
+Target just launched a slew of new products which will make you fall in love with the store all over again.

 Check out all the awesome newness available at Target right now below and get ready to get shopping before it’s gone!